DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 ## Customizing Filter Row Appearance

 Pass a function that renders a custom component to the `TableFilterRow` plugin's `filterCellTemplate` property to substitute the built-in filter row editors.
-Assign the function's `filter` and `setFilter` arguments to the appropriate component's properties to delegate the component's state control to the `TableFilterRow` plugin.
+In this case, you should also delegate the component's state management to the `TableFilterRow` plugin assigning the function's `filter` and `setFilter` arguments to the appropriate component's properties.

 .embedded-demo(filtering/custom-filter-row)